Bengali cuisine: Darbesh

 Laddu (or as it is known as "darbesh" in Bengal) is a very common sweet in West Bengal and Bangladesh, as well as the rest of the subcontinent, especially during celebrations and festivities.
 They are usually made out of flour, ghee/butter/oil and sugar.
 Alternative recipes can be made of coconut shavings and jaggery, raisins, chopped nuts, oatmeal, khoa, nutmeg, cardamom, or poppy seeds, among other ingredients.
-The sweet dates back to the year 4 BCE, where it was used for medicinal purposes and to keep the hormones of 9-11-year-old girls' "in check".
+The sweet dates back to the year 4 BCE, where it was used for medicinal purposes and to keep the hormones of 9-11-year-old girls "in check".

 Pantua

 Pantua is similar to gulab jamun, and could be called a Bengali variant of that dish.

 Mishti doi

-Mishti doi (Bengali: মিষ্টি দই; transl. 'sweet curd') is a fermented sweet doi (yogurt).
+Mishti doi is a fermented sweet doi (yogurt).
 It is made with milk and sugar or jaggery.
 It differs from plain yogurt because of the technique of preparation.
 The dish is said to have originated in the Bogra district.